How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • 32nd: The second half of pregnancy begins: the embryos now pass into the status of a fetus, and their weight is approximately equal to 20% of the weight with which newborns are born.

-• 33rd: The fetus is already 2.7 cm in size, it is growing and developing intensively, the bones of the ribs and limbs are strengthening.
+• 33rd: The fetus is already 2.7 cm in size; it is growing and developing intensively, and the bones of the ribs and limbs are strengthening.
 Around this time, the palate tightens, so the chemicals and drugs used can lead to irreversible consequences.

 • 35th: An increase in appetite is observed, but the dog should not be overfed so as not to harm it and the future offspring.
 By this day, it should eat at least three times a day.

-• 36th: The fetuses begin to actively grow: their size already reaches 3.5 cm.
-All important body systems have already been formed, bones continue to grow, shoulder blades are formed and fur begins to grow, development and primary sexual characteristics of the offspring.
+• 36th: The fetuses begin to grow actively; their size already reaches 3.5 cm.
+All important body systems have already been formed, bones continue to grow, shoulder blades are formed, and fur begins to grow, developing and primary sexual characteristics of the offspring.

-• 37-39th: The body and bones of the fetuses continue to actively grow.
+• 37-39th: The body and bones of the fetuses continue to grow actively.

-• 40th: The size of the fetuses increases to 6.5 cm, they have already completed the process of forming all internal organs and eyes, although they are still closed.
-Fingers also begin to form, the bones of the spine grow.
+• 40th: The size of the fetuses increases to 6.5 cm; they have already completed the process of forming all internal organs and eyes, although they are still closed.
+Fingers also begin to form, and the bones of the spine grow.

 • 41-43rd: The process of finger formation and spine growth continues.

-• 48-49th: There is a noticeable increase in the size of the abdomen, restlessness appears in behavior, and the dog spends a lot of time licking the nipples.
+• 48-49th: There is a noticeable increase in the size of the abdomen, restlessness appears in behavior, and the dog spends much time licking the nipples.

 • 51st: Minor milk secretions from the mammary glands are possible (especially during the second and subsequent pregnancies).